Anger sells. By using agitprop, we can use passions to override intelligence.

 That even includes fascists.
 Joseph Goebbels, Hitler’s Minister of Propaganda, was very clear that everything he knew about mass media, he learned from Madison Avenue.

 And it continues today.
 Note the clever poster at right.
-What I find fascinating is that the designer apparently found no irony in associating Nazi Brownshirts with leftist politics; in attacking a biracial African-American president by using icons of racial purity; nor in affiliating bureaucratic boneheads with either political party (the shirts aren’t easy to read but they say NSA, EPA, DOJ, IRS).
+What I find fascinating is that the designer apparently found no irony in associating Nazi Brownshirts with leftist politics; in attacking a biracial African-American president by associating him with icons of racial purity; nor in affiliating bureaucratic boneheads with either political party (the shirts aren’t easy to read but they say NSA, EPA, DOJ, IRS).

 Polemics (from the Greek πολεμικός, meaning ‘war’ appropriately enough) uses outrageous images and words, which (surprise) enrages people, and gets them on your side.
 It’s a tactic of political partisans of all stripes.
 As I have noted repeatedly, it’s not liberal and conservative, it’s not right vs left; it’s extremists vs moderates, it’s dogmatism vs rational thought and open discussion.